-One Of New Zealand’s Foremost Contemporary Artists, Piera's Work Is Known For Its 'Joie-De-Vivre’ And For Its Optimistic Energy.
+One Of New Zealand’s Foremost Contemporary Artists, Piera's Work Is Celebrated For Its 'Joie-De-Vivre’ And For Its Optimistic Energy.

-Piera lived and worked for many years in Paris and later while painting in Moscow became the first New Zealander to have a one man show at the New Tretiakov Gallery eliciting a glowing review in Pravda.
+Piera lived and worked for many years in Paris and, later, while painting in Moscow, became the first New Zealander to hold a solo exhibition at the New Tretiakov Gallery an achievement that received a glowing review in Pravda.

 “In Russia, I Came Of Age As A Painter.”

-Her work mirrors a lifetime of sophisticated living in various capitals of the world, with a gently satirical eye observing the parade of humanity in a context of incisive line and vigorous brushstrokes.
+Her paintings reflect a lifetime of sophisticated living across many of the world’s great capitals, observing the parade of humanity with a gently satirical eye, incisive line work and vigorous brushstrokes.

 "My Job As A Painter Is To Use Paint"

-Novelist and critic, Keith Ovenden, wrote, “We feel an almost absurd sense of happiness, so that we want to laugh without really knowing why.
-It isn’t because Piera is a satirist—as some want to label her—and it isn’t solely because she is such a marvellous colourist or because of the relationships she develops between the subjects that appear in her paintings but rather, I think, because of the way the paint is applied...the glue that binds her work into the force for happiness.
+Novelist and critic, Keith Ovenden, once wrote, “We feel an almost absurd sense of happiness, so that we want to laugh without really knowing why.
+It isn’t because Piera is a satirist - as some want to label her - and it isn’t solely because she is such a marvellous colourist or because of the relationships she develops between the subjects that appear in her paintings but rather, I think, because of the way the paint is applied...the glue that binds her work into the force for happiness."